gitlabhq/gitlabhq/doc/user/project/packages/maven_repository.md

 ## Creating Maven packages with GitLab CI/CD

-Once you have your repository configured to use the GitLab Maven Packages repository, you can configure GitLab CI/CD to build new packages automatically.
+Once you have your repository configured to use the GitLab Maven Repository, you can configure GitLab CI/CD to build new packages automatically.
 The example below shows how to create a new package each time the `master` branch is updated: